 At the IAWP, we teach our students our proprietary coaching method called The Core Coaching Method (CCM).
 Through CCM, Wellness Coach Certification students practice these skills with their peer coach, in live coaching labs with the support of a Master Coach and even in their own personal lives.
 Because students have ample opportunities to practice their skills in a safe and supportive environment, by the time they graduate, they are super-skilled in how to support people well.
 IAWP’s training is specifically designed to help our students be very successful in coaching their clients.

 Let’s take a look at just 6 of the trust-building techniques we teach here at the IAWP that allow you to begin improving your coaching skills now.
-Learning how to build trust with a client is an essential part of any Wellness Profession, and these 6 steps can help you build trust faster.
+Learning how to build trust with wellness coaching clients is an essential part of any Wellness Profession, and these 6 steps can help you build trust faster.
 Aspiring Wellness Coaches can practice these tips with family members and friends, or if you’re already a practicing Coach, you can use them with your current clients!

 1. Create a Safe Space